Diarselimi/diarselimi.github.io-old/posts/how-do-channels-waitgroups-goroutines-work.md

 ### What kind of problems does it solve?
 This solves the problem when you want to process data concurrently and not wait for one method to be done.
 Basically, it solves the concurrency problem, with these three features combined you can do a lot of concurrent processing.
-If you look into the project code you will see that we execute code concurrently and at the end we print the results.
+If you look into the project code you will see that we execute code concurrently and at the end, we print the results.

 ### Time comparison
-This is a comparison in seconds for concurrent and non concurrent processing.
+This is a comparison in seconds for concurrent and non-concurrent processing.
 Time to finish with concurrency: 1.119483875± seconds Time to finish without concurrency: 1.750224417± seconds